How to Get From the Airport to Walt Disney World without the Magical Express

 Driver availability, surge pricing, and vehicle type will all affect the cost of your ride.
 According to Magic Guides, the general amount to plan for is $35 per ride.
 Check out the Uber Price Estimator or Lyft’s version to get a better idea.
 It’s also important to think about how much room you’ll need.
 Uber Connect, for example, is the cheapest option and fits up to four people, but it may not fit the luggage for a party of four, especially if you’re staying longer than a few days.

-Here’s the breakdown from Magic Guides on the different Uber options and estimated prices from MCO to the Grand Floridian.
+Here’s a cost breakdown for the different Uber options and estimated prices from MCO to the Grand Floridian as of January 2023.
 It could be slightly more or less depending on the specific resort.

 Lyft is similar in price, there are just not as many car types.
-Here’s a breakdown from Lyft of estimated price ranges from MCO to Disney Springs.
+Here’s a breakdown from Lyft for estimated price ranges from MCO to the Grand Floridian.

 Orlando International Airport offers several rental car companies including: